Masterpiece Story: My Bed by Tracey Emin

-My Bed: a Seminal Artwork
+My Bed: A Seminal Artwork

-The Place of My Bed within Art History
+The Place of My Bed Within Art History

 Originally, My Bed was exhibited alongside three miniature watercolors by Emin.
-In 2015, at Tate Britain, Emin chose to situate it next to paintings by Francis Bacon as well as some of her current drawings.
+In 2015, at Tate Britain, Emin chose to place it next to paintings by Francis Bacon as well as some of her current drawings.

-When My Bed visited Emin’s hometown, Margate, it was accompanied by Turner paintings (“Tracey Emin, My Bed/JMW Turner,” Turner Contemporary, Fri 13 Oct 2017 – Sun 14 Jan 2018).
+When My Bed visited Emin’s hometown, Margate (Oct 2017–Jan 2018), it was accompanied by JMW Turner paintings in an exhibition Tracey Emin, My Bed/JMW Turner, Turner Contemporary.

-“I had a kind of mini nervous breakdown in my very small flat and didn’t get out of bed for four days … I crawled across the floor, pulled myself up on the sink to get some water, and made my way back to my bedroom, and as I did I looked at my bedroom and thought, ‘Oh, my God.
+I had a kind of mini nervous breakdown in my very small flat and didn’t get out of bed for four days … I crawled across the floor, pulled myself up on the sink to get some water, and made my way back to my bedroom, and as I did I looked at my bedroom and thought, ‘Oh, my God.
 What if I’d died and they found me here?’
 And then I thought, ‘What if here wasn’t here? … at that moment I saw it, and it looked fucking brilliant.
 And I thought, this wouldn’t be the worst place for me to die; this is a beautiful place that’s kept me alive … when I put it into the white space, for some people it became quite shocking.
-But I just thought it looked like a damsel in distress, like a woman fainting or something, needing to be helped.”Interview with Julian Schnabel, 2006.
+But I just thought it looked like a damsel in distress, like a woman fainting or something, needing to be helped.

 My Bed Is Personal but Nonetheless Art

-“Many modern artists take the view that art should address the more unpleasant realities of life and should not necessarily be conventionally beautiful … Tracey Emin, while controversial, is a well respected contemporary artist of the younger generation and already has an international reputation – My Bed was shown in exhibitions in New York and Tokyo earlier this year.”Standard Tate reply letter in response to Tracey Emin complaints during the period of the 1999 Turner exhibition
+Many modern artists take the view that art should address the more unpleasant realities of life and should not necessarily be conventionally beautiful … Tracey Emin, while controversial, is a well respected contemporary artist of the younger generation and already has an international reputation – My Bed was shown in exhibitions in New York and Tokyo earlier this year.

 It has taken a long time for art critics to accept the influence of Emin.
 When My Bed went up for auction in 2014 it was undervalued by over £1 million.